mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **CopyProductToken** *(string) --*

-          A unique token to pass to ``DescribeCopyProductStatus`` to track the progress of the operation.
+          The token to use to track the progress of the operation.